php/php-langspec/spec/09-lexical-structure.md

 implementations MUST produce an error if there is no terminating `}` or the contents are not a valid codepoint.
 Implementations MUST support leading zeroes, but MUST NOT support leading or trailing whitespace for the codepoint between the opening and terminating braces.
+Implementations MUST allow Unicode codepoints that are not Unicode scalar values, such as high and low surrogates.

 **Variable substitution**